The Perfect Itinerary To See Rome In 2 Days

 Trevi Fountain

-One of the most iconic places in Rome, Trevi Fountain is an easy addition to this Rome in 2 days itinerary.
-It’s been recently renovated and brought back to its splendor.
+The fountain been recently brought back to its splendor thanks to restoration works.
 It’s a crowded place, so forget about those romantic solitary pictures, unless you visit at really odd hours.
 But it remains a must see!

 Don’t dip your toes – and let alone jump – in this or other fountains in Rome.
 It’s forbidden and if caught you will be fined!